 A potential, perceived, or actual conflict of interest situation may arise at any time.
 The Conflicts of Interest Policy requires that such situations be disclosed promptly, as soon as the existence of the potential, perceived, or actual conflict of interest is or should be known, so that you can obtain guidance about the situation at the earliest possible time.
 If there is any doubt about a situation, it should be fully disclosed to the Office of Compliance and Privacy so that a determination can be made.

-Please refer to the Conflicts of Interest policy (A-3-01) and the Compliance @CHOP intranet site for more information regarding Conflicts of Interest.
+Please refer to the Conflicts of Interest policy (A-3-01) and the Office of Compliance and Privacy @CHOP SharePoint online site for more information regarding Conflicts of Interest.

 INSIDER TRADING